-ECS shall have the right, upon reasonable notice and at reasonable times, to examine the books and records of Gulf to the extent reasonably necessary to verify the accuracy of any invoice for any Costs made under this Agreement.

-Gulf agrees that in order to provide ECS with reasonable assurances of the construction progress of the Power Transmission Facilities it will provide ECS with the following:
+[In these circumstances common business practice requires that ECS be able to verify the costs that it is required to reimburse to Gulf.
+Therefore, this sentence should stay in the agreement.]
+Gulf acknowledges that time is of the essence for ECS and Gulf agrees that it will provide ECS with the following:

 Ability to perform on-site reviews of the construction progress of the Power Transmission Facilities.

-Ability to confer with Gulf’s project management personnel and subcontractors as deemed necessary by ECS to discuss minimizing ECS’ additional cost exposure while meeting the March 1, 2002 completion date.

-Weekly project management summaries provided by Gulf to ECS detailing construction progress and discussing any potential risks to the March 1, 2002 completion date.
-Required attachments to the weekly report will include

-A detailed Gantt Chart for the construction of the Power Transmission Facilities.

-A description of specific field construction activities being undertaken in order to expedite the construction schedule plus a list of corresponding costs.
+2. Weekly project management summaries provided by Gulf to ECS detailing construction progress and discussing any potential risks to the March 1, 2002 completion date.
+The weekly report will include a description of specific field construction activities being undertaken in order to expedite the construction schedule.
+[All of the deleted items in this list are reasonable and should be reinstated.
+We face delay that we are paying for (in contract damages to FGT) and an “after the fact” bill for what they want to charge us (up to $1 million).
+They refuse us the information that we need to mitigate our damages.
+This is not a common sense business practice.]

 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF FLORIDA, EXCLUDING ANY CONFLICTS-OF-LAW RULE OR PRINCIPLE WHICH MIGHT REFER TO THE LAWS OF ANOTHER STATE.